kalebritt/tech-blog/README.md

 # Collaborators:muscle:
 -[Kaleb Rittenhouse](https://github.com/kalebritt)<br>
-and a special thank you to George, Kirtly, and Dan!!!!!
+and a special thank you to George, Kirtley, and Dan!!!!!

 # Resources:mag:
 [Google](https://www.google.com/) is always a great resource.